jpaquay/jpaquay.github.io/aboutme.md

 ### I'm born and raised in [Brussels, Belgium](https://goo.gl/maps/Xhy4aBu1WYrbBHe97)

-This is an example author bio, and although there's no stock photo of a dog here, this article was actually created by a human.
+This is an example author bio, and although there's no stock photo of a dog here, this article was actually created by a human. `/net/dev` is my online garage

 ![Yellow Duck](/assets/img/logo.png 'Logo')